bwprice/PondCritters/index.md

 Distinguishing features:
 - Six legs, except [fly](#flies-order-diptera) larvae
-- segmented body (head, thorax, abdomen)
+- Segmented body (head, thorax, abdomen)

 ### Dragonflies & Damselflies (Order: Odonata)
+*Almost everyone thinks of dragonflies as masters of the sky, but they spend most of their lives underwater where they are the dominant predators in fishless ecosystems!*

 **Dragonflies**
 - Large and stout (up to 5cm)
 - Use waterjet propulsion (i.e. don't swim)